 “It seemed easier than finding somewhere else to stay.
 I can just as easily go if you like.”
 She didn’t want to act like she owned the place, and could come and go as she pleased, it was his home after all.
 He would have the final say in if she stayed or left.
 Though if she did leave while it would be at his request it would be under her own power and by her own choice.
 He could not force her out even if he tried and they both knew it.

 For all that vampires could so easily overpower humans, she could easily over power everyone.
 She was stronger and faster than any vampire could ever hope of becoming.
 A baby vamp under a century old was no threat to her at all.

 “Almost?”
 She was beginning to like this game, it was a war of words, no strength only wit and skill.
 It was rare for her fights to stray away from the physical arena and she was enjoying herself, probably a bit too much.

 “Well it’s also to be expected that you wouldn’t be big on vampire games when as far as I can tell you aren’t a vampire.
 Or are you?
 I’ll admit you do drink blood as we do, but as far as I can tell that is where the comparisons stop between us.”
 That was true enough, from what she’d seen she did have little in common with the vampires of this world.
 Though being born of two of them she supposed she could still be called a vampire herself.
 Or maybe she was something else entirely.
 A new breed of vampire.
 Which was both exciting and depressing, being a one and only could get lonely fast.
 Not that she would ever wish this existence on another, no matter how lonely she might become in the future.

 “Does it matter what I am?”
 Did it matter to him?
 Was that why he was letting her stay here, was he trying to understand her?
 To figure her out?
 Had it all been a game, a lead in for this confrontation, and if it was, did that really change anything?

 “Sorry.
 So sorry.
 I didn’t mean to do that.
 I didn’t hurt you did I. You were just so close, and I couldn’t see you but I knew you were there and I just… reacted.
-Really though, if you think about it that was all your own fault.
+Really though, if you think about it, that was all your own fault.
 I mean you started it, with your trying to be sneaky and everything.
 Don’t do that!”

 She could hear him laughing, he started to somewhere in the middle of her little speech.
-Laughing was good she supposed, it was better than anger after all.
+Laughing was good, she supposed, it was better than anger after all.
 But at the same time… hey he was laughing at her.
 That was so not funny.

 “It’s not funny!”

 “As the one who landed on his ass I have to disagree with you on that, it was a little funny.
-Besides I wasn’t laughing at you darling, I was laughing more at myself.
+Besides I wasn’t laughing at you sweetheart, I was laughing more at myself.
 There I was telling you how I hate vampire power plays and then not ten seconds later I go and try one on you, and I fail miserably at it.
 Then you started your little rant and I just couldn’t help it, you’re just so cute when you’re miffed.”